Coherence distillation machines are impossible in quantum thermodynamics: Supplementary Note 5: Extension of the main theorem: Finite helper systems do not help

-It turns out that this result can be extended to the case where one is allowed to use a finite \emph{helper} system at the input to implement the transformation \be \rho^{\otimes n}\otimes \chi \xrightarrow{TI}\stackrel{\epsilon_n}{ \approx} \psi^{\otimes \lceil R n\rceil} , \ee where $\chi $ is the state of the helper system, in a finite-dimensional Hilbert space with a bounded Hamiltonian.
+It turns out that our no-go theorem on coherence distillation can be extended to the case where one is allowed to use a finite \emph{helper} system at the input to implement the transformation \be \rho^{\otimes n}\otimes \chi \xrightarrow{TI}\stackrel{}{ \approx} \psi^{\otimes \lceil R n\rceil} , \ee where $\chi $ is the state of the helper system, in a finite-dimensional Hilbert space with a bounded Hamiltonian.
 The helper system can be in a pure state, in which case the purity of coherence of the input can be $\infty$, even for finite $n$.
 Therefore, in this case it is not clear that how we can put a restriction on the output based on the purity of coherence of the input.
-Nevertheless, we can overcome this issue, and prove an extension of theorem \ref{Thm163}, which implies distillable coherence remains zero for states with bounded purity of coherence, even if one allows a finite helper system at the input.

-This extension of theorem \ref{Thm163}, follows from the following lemma together with the argument we used to prove theorem \ref{Thm163}.
+Nevertheless, we can overcome this issue, and prove an extension of our no-go theorem, which implies distillable coherence remains zero for states with bounded purity of coherence, even if one allows a finite helper system at the input.
+This result follows from the following lemma together with an argument similar to the one which proved our no-go theorem.\\